Showing 1–20 of 161 results

 James Meetze, whose Dayglo won the 2010 Sawtooth Prize, explores in Phantom Hour the erasure and reclamation of memory’s narrative and the mythology a son constructs around his father.

-Nominated for the 2016 Lambda Literary Award in Transgender Poetry Throughout the poems in Safe Space, Charles defiantly articulates the terms of a radicalized vulnerability—a hyperkinetic interrogation of contexts that give rise to disruptions of, and interventions on, youth, sexual trauma, and transness,
+Finalist for the 2016 Lambda Literary Award in Transgender Poetry Throughout the poems in Safe Space, Charles defiantly articulates the terms of a radicalized vulnerability—a hyperkinetic interrogation of contexts that give rise to disruptions of, and interventions on, youth, sexual trauma, and transness,

 The Market Wonders